cyplo/talks/README.md

-contains materials for talks and presentations I gave
+### contains materials for talks and presentations I gave

+slides are mostly made with mdpress, using my cusotm theme, based on the default one
+use mdpress -r -s cypress [path] to run them
+most of the talks should have the slides prerendered in the respective directories

+this repository contains submodules
+please exec
+    git submodule init
+    git submodule update
+after a fresh clone, to get all the content

 ## License